lucidrains/alphafold3-pytorch/README.md

 - <a href="https://github.com/amorehead">Alex</a> for the PDB dataset preparation script!

+- <a href="https://github.com/milot-mirdita">Milot</a> for optimizing the PDB dataset clustering script!

 - <a href="https://github.com/patrick-kidger">Patrick</a> for <a href="https://docs.kidger.site/jaxtyping/">jaxtyping</a>, <a href="https://github.com/fferflo">Florian</a> for <a href="https://github.com/fferflo/einx">einx</a>, and of course, <a href="https://github.com/arogozhnikov">Alex</a> for <a href="https://einops.rocks/">einops</a>

 ## Install